-In 2018, one 1.8 m diameter RST was operated at the reach 4 trapping site (RST4), one 1.8 m RST was operated in reach 3 (RST3) and two 1.8 m RSTs (RST2; Figure 5.1) were operated in close proximity to one another in reach 2.
+In 2019, one 2.4 m diameter RST was operated at the reach 4 trapping site (RST4), one 1.8 m RST was operated in reach 3 (RST3) and two 1.8 m RSTs (RST2; Figure 5.1) were operated in close proximity to one another in reach 2.
 Using two smolt traps at the RST2 location was intended to increase the capture efficiency, which is key to produce precise mainstem population estimates.
-A 2.4 m diameter RST was used previously at the reach 4 site.
-The decision to use a smaller RST was based on the information suggesting the depth and width of the channel at base spring flows was insufficient for the trap to operate without damage.
+A 2.4 m diameter RST was used previously at the reach 4 site, with the exception of 2018.
+The decision to return to the 2.4 m RST at this site was based on the low capture efficiency in 2018.
 Screening used on all of these RSTs was 12 mm in diameter on rotating drum and 9mm for retention box.
 An additional 1.3m diameter RST (RST2.2) with 2.5mm mesh size was operated at the RST2 location to capture outmigrating Chum and Pink fry.